pywbem/pywbem/README.md

 It is licensed under the GNU LGPL v2.

-For installation instructions, see the INSTALL file in the distribution archive or in the src directory.
+To install the PyWBEM client, download and unpack one of the distribution archives in the `dist` directory tree and read the `INSTALL` file.

+If you want to install the latest development level of code instead, read the `INSTALL` file in the `src` directory.